geetarista/geetarista.github.io/_posts/2014-09-09-javascript-automation-in-os-x-yosemite.md

 app.windows[0].bounds = boundsMap[query]
 {% endhighlight %}

 There are a couple things to note here.
 First, the JavaScript used is not standard.
-Some syntax is not required (`var`, `;`), while other syntax and globals are built in to the language: `.whose({ frontmost: true }`, `console.log`, `$`, etc. The API for interacting with objects is also different from traditional JavaScript.
+Some syntax is not required (`var`, `;`), while other syntax and globals are built into the language: `.whose({ frontmost: true }`, `console.log`, `$`, etc. The API for interacting with objects is also different from traditional JavaScript.
 For example, properties are accessed like methods, e.g. `.name()`, while setters still use the `=` assignment.
-Element arrays are an exception—they can be accessed like regular javascript properties (`Mail.windows`), but they also have syntactic sugar as well: `Mail.windows.byName('New Message')` or `Mail.windows.byId(412)`.
-There is also a a global object called `ObjectSpecifier` which is used to identify an object or property's class: `ObjectSpecifier.classOf(Mail.inbox)`.
+Element arrays are an exception—they can be accessed like regular javascript properties (`Mail.windows`), but also have syntactic sugar as well: `Mail.windows.byName('New Message')` or `Mail.windows.byId(412)`.
+There is a global object called `ObjectSpecifier` which identifies an object or property's class: `ObjectSpecifier.classOf(Mail.inbox)`.

-The second thing to note is the script performs the exact same function, but the JavaScript is easier to read and understand, in my opinion.
+The script performs the exact same function, but the JavaScript is easier to read and understand, in my opinion.
 I believe there are two reasons for this: the syntax is clear and the use of a data structure is intuitive.
 With AppleScript, it took me some time to peruse the documentation to even understand how to create a hash/map as a comparison.

 I'm interested in seeing whether this becomes the preferred option for automation in Mac OS or if it is just an alternative.
 For now you can learn more about JavaScript automation in Yosemite at the [current (and so far, only) documentation](https://developer.apple.com/library/prerelease/mac/releasenotes/interapplicationcommunication/rn-javascriptforautomation/index.html).